jg-digital-media/jgdm-100DaysOfCode/readme.md

 Hopefully this will help me engage more with the tech community.

 As of my commit on **30th September 2021** You'll find all my blogs are now located in the "log" directory.
-This latest #100DaysOfCode effort is now logged in round-6.md.
+This latest #100DaysOfCode effort is now logged in round-11.md.
+Yes, in the end I went on to Round 11.
 I've kept the others in **round-1.md** and **round-2.md** etc as a record in the archive directory of this repo.

 In my commit for 25th January 2019, I posted that I've completed my reorganisation of my work via [GitHub](https://github.com/jg-digital-media) All my projects are either backed up on my server, on Amazon S3 or on version control.
 Most of my repos are now set to private.
 I may end up switching back to public from time to time.
 But don't worry, anything I deem fit for public viewing will be available to see via my domain at https://projects.jonniegrieve.co.uk.